-(“Location, Location, Location”, Key words: “Park” and “Forest”, Roan Mountain State Park – “The Diamond in the middle of the ‘rough’”, The Rhododendron Festival Photo Galleries, Three Lakes, Aerial Photos, More Key words: “Trail” and “Parkway,” The Appalachian Trail (“The AT”) and Blue Ridge Parkway, Brochures, Websites)
+(“Location, Location, Location”, Key words: “Park” and “Forest”, Roan Mountain State Park – “The Diamond in the middle of the ‘rough’”, The Rhododendron Festival Photo Galleries, Three Lakes, Aerial Photos, More Key words: “Trail” and “Parkway,” The Appalachian Trail (“The AT”) and Blue Ridge Parkway, Brochures, Websites, In the News)

 Location, Location, Location: Here you and your family can enjoy getting to a mountain vista for hiking, biking, or to pristine lake or river for boating, in less than 30 minutes from work while you also live in a location relatively close to metro area (Under two hours to Charlotte and less than three to Atlanta).
 In other words, to get this beauty you don’t have to live in a completely remote place.
 And at Johnson City’s location country and elevation, we enjoy almost ideal weather in each of the four seasons of the year.